schnitzer-lab/EXTRACT-public/README.md

 %Perform the extraction
 output=extractor(M,config);
 % output=extractor('example.h5:/data',config); % If movie is large, do not pre-load.
-Use this instead
+Use this!

 % Perform post-processing such as cell checking and further data analysis.